Toyota Prius and many related hybrid meta-links

 Metro Toyota has several add-ons for the Prius, including engine block heaters [but you have to ask Jesse specifically for those].
 Bulk buys of block heaters often happen via Priuschat -- search the forums.

 Carolyn Coquilette's shop, specializing in hybrid diagnostics, repair, maintenance, and modifications [including PHEV].
-A very interesting and environmentally-conscious approach to automotive servicing, and a fun blog.
+A very interesting and environmentally-conscious approach to automotive servicing, and a fun blog (if you can get the site to work).

 http://www.scangauge.com/ [US]